-This is the third edition of the Ecological Threat Report (ETR), which analyses ecological threats in 228 independent states and territories.
-Produced by the Institute for Economics & Peace (IEP), the report covers over 3,638 sub-national administrative districts, or 99.99% of the world’s population, assessing threats relating to food risk, water risk, rapid population growth and natural disasters.
+This is the fourth edition of the Ecological Threat Report (ETR), which analyses ecological threats in 221 independent states and territories.
+Produced by the Institute for Economics & Peace (IEP), the report covers 3,594 sub-national areas which account for 99.99 per cent of the world’s population.
+The ETR assesses threats relating to food insecurity, water risk, natural disasters, and demographic pressure.

-The research takes a multi-faceted, multi-dimensional approach by analysing risk at the national, administrative district and city levels, while also assessing these entities by ecological threats, societal resilience and levels of peace.
+The research takes a multi-faceted approach by analysing ecological threats at the national, subnational, and city level, while also assessing the threats against societal resilience and levels of peace.
 To assist the international community in prioritising its focus, IEP has identified the countries, administrative districts and cities which have the most severe threats and lowest coping capabilities.
 These are the countries most likely to suffer from increased levels of ecological threat related conflict.

 The Ecological Threat Report also looks at the future, with projections out to 2050.